Gluten-Free Christmas Candy List 2024

 While most candy canes do not contain gluten ingredients, many companies do not make a gluten-free claim.
 Here are a few brands that do:

-Spangler Candy Canes are made on dedicated gluten-free lines, according to the manufacturer’s website.
+“Spangler Candy Canes are made on dedicated gluten-free lines, according to the manufacturer.

-You’ll be excited to know that Spangler also produces your favorite co-branded candy cane varieties and lists all of the following as gluten-free: M&Ms Candy Canes, Soda (Dr. Pepper, Root Beer, 7Up) Candy Canes, Skittles Candy Canes, Starburst Candy Canes, Hawaiian Punch Candy Canes, Airheads Candy Canes, Smarties Candy Canes, Jelly Belly Candy Canes, and Dum Dum Candy Canes.
+You’ll be excited to know that Spangler also produces your favorite co-branded candy cane varieties and lists all of the following as gluten-free: M&M Candy Canes, Soda (Dr. Pepper, Root Beer, 7Up) Candy Canes, Skittles Candy Canes, Starburst Candy Canes, Hawaiian Punch Candy Canes, Airheads Candy Canes, Smarties Candy Canes, Jelly Belly Candy Canes, and Dum Dum Candy Canes.
 That’s a long list of candy canes you CAN eat!

 Yum Earth’s Candy Canes are labeled gluten-free right on the box, so you never have to wonder if they are safe to enjoy!

 Note, some candy cane brands list the ingredient: natural flavors, which could potentially indicate hidden barley.
 Those candy canes warrant a call to the manufacturer to verify whether or not they contain gluten.
+(November 2024: I called Target to make sure its Favorite Day Candy Canes have no gluten ingredients.
+I call every year, and so far Target has consistently confirmed they do not contain gluten ingredients.)

 Looking for fun recipes to make with candy canes?
 Try these retro, gluten-free Candy Cane Cookies and this decadent Candy Cane Crème Brûlée!